tyleretters/nor.the-rn.info/_pages/book-reviews.md

 ---

+### ★ American Gods by Neil Gaiman
+This has been on my reading list for almost 15 years!
+Most of the action takes place in the midwest at (or fictitiously around) places I've frequented.
+I'm a sucker for Americana, road trips, and the mythic so this checked all the boxes.
+Highly recommended.

+---

 ### ★ Loving What Is by Byron Katie
 So this book was an absolute treasure.
 Katie's view is that suffering comes from the stories we have about our situations - not the situations themselves.
 By inquiring and probing these thoughts we can begin to unravel them.
 I highly recommend this book to anyone looking to grow and heal.